Map Name: 2024-2025 Bowbells Elementary School Continuous Plan

 • Build student relationships during recess by utilizing a Friendship Bench.

-• Continue to build connections across grade levels with monthly eskimo family activities.
+• Continue to build connections across grade levels with quarterly Eskimo Family activities in conjunction with student of the quarter.

 • Continue to utilize Zones of Regulation school wide.